ngstack/code-editor/README.md

 If you want to use a specific version of the Monaco editor, use `editorVersion` parameter.
 If not provided, the component is always going to use the `latest` version.

+> For a full list of Monaco versions and changes, please refer to the official [CHANGELOG.md](https://github.com/microsoft/monaco-editor/blob/main/CHANGELOG.md) file

 ```ts
 @NgModule({
   imports: [